-A sixteen year old teenager from new Mexico called Alexander Kendrick has developed a device that can be used to send text messages from up to 1,000 feet underground.
+A sixteen-year-old teenager from New Mexico named Alexander Kendrick has developed an innovative device that can be used to send text messages from up to 1,000 feet underground.

 Alexander Kendrick won the 2009 international science fair for his DIY device that lets you send a text message from a mobile phone deep below the earth’s surface.

-The device is designed to be used in caves, and it sends data using low frequency radio waves that can penetrate the rock easier than high frequency transmissions.
+The device is designed to be used in caves, and it sends data using low-frequency radio waves that can penetrate the rock easier than high-frequency transmissions.
+Low-frequency waves have longer wavelengths, which allows them to travel further and through denser materials such as rock and soil.
+This makes them ideal for underground communication where traditional high-frequency signals would be blocked or severely weakened.

 NPR via HacknMod